-To test the basic knowledge of ecology, evolution and other fields pertinent to your anticipated area of specialization.
+To test the basic knowledge of ecology, evolution, and other fields pertinent to your anticipated area of specialization.

-- Minimally, those areas covered in the core knowledge requirements will be examined. - Areas to be covered should be discussed with your committee at least 3 months prior to your exam. - Candidacy forms to be signed at your Quals can be found on the SGS website under Current Students; Forms; Doctoral Qualifying Exam form.
-Please follow the most current regulations contained on the form. - Exam may be oral, written or both and designed at the discretion of the chair of your committee. - Committee consists of your advisor and three other members of the E&E graduate program faculty. - A failed Qualifying Exam may be retaken once, at the discretion of your committee.
+- Minimally, those areas covered in the core knowledge requirements will be examined. - Areas to be covered should be discussed with your committee at least 3 months prior to your exam. - The Senior Program Administrator (Shaneika Nelson) must be notified of your plan to take your qualifying exam in advance of the exam date.
+The administrator can assist you with reserving a room for your exam. - Candidacy forms to be signed at your Quals can be found HERE.
+You may also choose to email the Senior Program Administrator for a fillable PDF of the form. - Before your qualifying exam, you must complete the Qualifying Exam Form and email it to the Senior Program Administrator.
+In your email, please include the names and email addresses of your qualifying exam committee members. - Once you pass your qualifying exam, your advisor will notify the administrator, who will then obtain the required signatures from you and your committee members on the form.
+After the signatures are collected, the Program Administrator will submit the form to the School of Graduate Studies (SGS) and inform you once it has been processed.
+At that point, you will officially transition from a PhD student to a PhD candidate. - Exam may be oral, written or both and designed at the discretion of the chair of your committee. - Committee consists of your advisor and three other members of the E&E graduate program faculty. - A failed Qualifying Exam may be retaken once, at the discretion of your committee.
 A second failure will terminate your candidacy for your Ph.D. - If we are able to meet in person you will need to work with the Program Administrator well in advance so that a room suitable for the qualifiers can be scheduled.
-If the COVID-19 pandemic forbids meeting in person, the exam may be held virtually by WebEx or Zoom.